-The Strong Man from Gadara, once strong in his own strength and in utter despair, has become strong in the strength of the Lord instead.
-He has life overflowing and eternal security and peace with God.
-His personal joy has now overwhelmed an entire region.
-Our story of this one man’s healing ends here in one sense, but it continues to this day as more and more come to Jesus for forgiveness and mercy, and restoration of fellowship with God.
+The Strong Man from Gadara, once strong in his own strength and in utter despair, has become strong in the strength of the Lord, at peace with God.
+His transformation has convinced an entire region that in Jesus there is forgiveness and mercy, and restoration of fellowship with God.

 The Return of Jesus Christ

-As Jesus returned to the Decapolis, because our Lord never meant to leave the strong man friendless and alone, He is coming again to earth.
-He has not left us alone in this world, either, but has given us the power to go and do all that He did and more by telling others how Christ has healed us as well.
+Our Lord never meant to leave the strong man friendless and alone.
+Neither does he intend to leave us alone as we tell of His transformation in our lives in an increasingly hostile world.
+He has given His Holy Spirit to empower us to go and do all that He did and more by telling others how Christ has healed us, too.
 We use our talents, gifts, education and training, through the power of His own Spirit in us, to heal minds and bodies in His Name.

 What about you?